 - I-95 Section BSR (I-95/BSR) - expansion and rebuilding of 1.7 miles of I-95 between Margaret and Levick Streets.

-- I-95/BS1 project - stating in late 2018, work widens the freeway to eight overall lanes at the north end of the Bridge Street Interchange and replaces bridges over Van Kirk and Comley Streets.
+- I-95/BS1 project - $79.72 million, work from 2020 to 2022 widens the freeway to eight overall lanes at the north end of the Bridge Street Interchange and replaces bridges over Van Kirk and Comley Streets.
 Associated work shifts the James Street southbound off-ramp further north to connect with a new underpass linking Carver Street with Tacony Street.
 The project also adds a new northbound on-ramp from Tacony Street and the Delaware Avenue extension.